 Embed credentials into the data connection.
 The steps are described in this topic

 If your data source or workbook contains an extract, you can add the extract to a refresh schedule.
-For the steps to schedule a refresh, see Schedule Refreshes on Tableau Online.
+For the steps to schedule a refresh, see Schedule Refreshes on Tableau Cloud.

 If your data source or workbook contains a direct (live) connection to the data, then the data is always fresh, and you don't need to create a scheduled task to refresh it.